etnt/myca/README.md

 So when you run `make all` it will create a number of subdirectories and ask you a for some info that is used when creating the certificates.
 This info will be stored in a file named: `SUBJECT.env`.
-It will also create a CA certificate and a Server certificate and key, which are stored in the `certs` subdirectory.
+It will also create a CA certificate and a Server certificate and key.
+The CA certificate (`ca.crt`) is stored in the `certs` subdirectory, while private keys are stored in the `private` subdirectory for security.
+Certificate signing requests (CSR) are stored in the `csr` subdirectory.

+The framework now uses modern elliptic curve cryptography (secp384r1) instead of RSA for better security and performance.

 The CA certificate is used to sign all the other certificates.